Sovereign-Labs/sov-snap/packages/snap/README.md

 This snap allows the user to sign transactions.

+This Snap uses the allocated  `1551'` to `SDK-Sovereign SDK`.
+Given that the coin type is hardcoded per Snap permissions, as in Metamask's design, it will be fixed to `1551 - SDK - Sovereign SDK`.

-Metamask requires the [coin type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md#registered-coin-types) to be hardcoded as permission.
+Metamask requires the  to be hardcoded as permission.
 We are currently setting it to `1: Testnet (all coins)`; if the Snap requires a specific coin, this repository should be cloned, and the coin type replaced in `./snap.manifest.json` as the third node of the `path`.

+The Sovereign SDK MetaMask Snap enables transaction signing for users.

+This Snap utilizes the designated [coin type](https://github.com/satoshilabs/slips/blob/master/slip-0044.md#registered-coin-types), specifically 1551, allocated for SDK-Sovereign SDK.
+As per Snap permissions in Metamask's design, the coin type is hardcoded.
+If you need a difference coin type, you may fork this repository, replacing the authorized path in the [Snap manifest](./packages/snap/snap.md).

 ## Methods